CorbinStark/Bahamut-Graphics-Library/README.md

 initWindow(800, 600, "Attack of the Unidead", false, true, 0);
 ```

-After initialization, the features of the engine become available.
+After initialization, the features of the library become available.
 The available functions are listed here,

 ### General